buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 {% include content_blurb.html category="av" slug="buddha_true-genius_brahmali" %}
 - An introductory lecture by Ajahn Brahmali in which he shares with us his love and enthusiasm for the Buddha’s teachings.
+- To listen to the lecture, just click one of the links above!

 ### Textbook